 Apple Cider Vinegar– This vinegar is perfect for chutneys & salads.
 It is also one of the main ingredients in my slaw dressings.

-Balsamic Vinegar– I use this for salads, especially a Caprese salad.
+Balsamic Vinegar– I use this for sauces and salads…especially a Caprese salad.

-Brown Rice Vinegar– Really good replacement for regular rice vinegar, especially because typical rice vinegars have added sugars.
+Brown Rice Vinegar– A really good replacement for regular rice vinegar, especially because typical rice vinegar has added sugars.